James McKnight (American football)

-James Edward McKnight (born June 17, 1972) is an American former professional football wide receiver in the National Football League (NFL) for the Seattle Seahawks, Dallas Cowboys, Miami Dolphins and New York Giants.
+James Edward McKnight (born June 17, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Seattle Seahawks, Dallas Cowboys, Miami Dolphins and New York Giants.
 He played college football for the Liberty Flames.

 Early life

 McKnight attended Apopka High School, where he lettered in football, basketball and track.

 He accepted a football scholarship to play for Liberty University under former NFL head coach Sam Rutigliano.
 He was forced to sit out his freshman season, however, due to the NCAA's Proposition 48 regulation.

 McKnight became a starter as a junior, registering 50 receptions for 711 yards and five touchdowns.
 As a senior, he had 39 receptions for 812 yards and eight touchdowns.

 He finished his college career with 144 receptions for 1,948 yards (17.1-yard average), 17 touchdowns and eight 100-yard games.

 Professional career

 Seattle Seahawks

 McKnight was signed as an undrafted free agent by the Seattle Seahawks after the 1994 NFL draft on April 29.
 He spent the first ten games of the season on the practice squad, before being promoted to the active roster on November 19.
 In 1995, he registered 14 special teams tackles.
 The next year, he was second on the team with 25 special teams tackles.

 He slowly developed into a deep threat at wide receiver.
 In 1997, he suffered a sprained knee injury in the preseason finale against the Cincinnati Bengals and missed the first four games of the regular season.
 He started six games, while registering 34 receptions for 637 yards and six touchdowns.
 In the ninth week against the Oakland Raiders, he had four receptions for 100 yards and one touchdown, marking his first career 100-yard receiving game.
 In that contest, he teamed with Joey Galloway (seven receptions for 117 yards) to become the third pair of receivers in franchise history to top 100 yards in the same game.

 In 1998, he was the team's third wide receiver, finishing with 21 receptions for 346 yards and two touchdowns.
 On June 24, 1999, he was traded to the Dallas Cowboys in exchange for a third round draft choice (#80-Darrell Jackson).